This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Norway.

 How are the costs of arbitration proceedings estimated and allocated?

 Save for any agreement with the parties to the contrary, the arbitral tribunal determines its own remuneration.
 The parties are jointly liable for the tribunal’s costs.
 The arbitral tribunal may order a party to pay the other party’s costs to the extent it deems appropriate.
 The arbitral tribunal can order security for its own costs, but not for the parties’ costs.

 Can pre- and post-award interest be included on the principal claim and costs incurred?

 Interest will accrue according to the agreement between the parties.
 Otherwise, the tribunal may award interest in accordance with the law applicable to the dispute.
 The penalty interest rate pursuant to the Norwegian Act on Interest on late payment per 1 July 2022 is 9,25 % a year, and is subject to adjustment twice a year.
 Such penalty interest will apply for the principal claim when the claim is due (damages claims are due 30 days after notice requiring payment has been given) and for the costs incurred when the time limit for paying the award has expired.

 What legal requirements are there in your country for the recognition and enforcement of an award?
 Is there a requirement that the award be reasoned, i.e. substantiated and motivated?

 Arbitral awards must be made in writing and signed by all the arbitrators.
 It is sufficient that the majority of the arbitrators have signed the award, provided that the reason for the minority’s refusal is stated in the award.
 It must state the time and place of the award.

 Unless otherwise agreed by the parties, the award must also state:

-whether it is unanimous and, if it is not, which of the arbitrators that are dissenting and on what grounds; and
+If it is not, which of the arbitrators that are dissenting and on what grounds.

 Further, a signed duplicate of the award must be sent to the district court to be kept in its records.